I am a Provider

 The Childcare Support Act 2018 (Payment of Financial Support) Regulations, which have not yet been signed by the Minister, are referred to in the National Childcare Scheme contract and the Explanatory Guide.
 These regulations are now being published in DRAFT form so that childcare providers can be fully informed of the terms and conditions of the new Scheme before signing up.

 The Minister for Children and Youth Affairs, Dr Katherine Zappone T.D., has announced that capital funding will be available to service providers who sign up to the new National Childcare Scheme.
-The funding will allow service providers to purchase ICT support which will assist them in recording and reporting children’s attendance.
+The funding will allow service providers to purchase ICT hardware and software support.

 Getting Ready for the National Childcare Scheme

 Over 600 training sessions will be held nationwide throughout the year providing further information on the Scheme.
 A full suite of training and information materials will also be available to access online, including all of the information covered in the sessions.
 Training sessions are facilitated by local City and County Childcare Committees and were delivered in two phases:

 Phase 1 Training Sessions: How the Scheme works.
-These sessions will cover the rules of the Scheme and their practical application, as well as compliance requirements for service providers who choose to participate.
-They will start on the 25th March 2019 and will run until June 2019.
+These sessions covered the rules of the Scheme and their practical application, as well as compliance requirements for service providers who choose to participate.
+They started on the 25th March 2019 and were completed in May 2019.

 Phase 2 Training Sessions: Using the system.
 These sessions will provide practical training on the use of the National Childcare Scheme’s IT system, covering both the service provider portal and the parent application process.
 They will start on 26th August 2019 and will run until the 25th of October 2019.